Dash0 Raises $110M Series B at $1B Valuation

 )

-The processor chain is the core idea.
 Each processor is a callable that receives the logger, the method name, and the event dictionary, and returns a modified event dictionary (or raises DropEvent to suppress the record).
-This makes it straightforward to build custom processing logic like scrubbing sensitive data, sampling, enrichment, or conditional routing:
+This makes it easy to build custom processing logic like scrubbing sensitive data, sampling, enrichment, or conditional routing:

 python